sirlucjan/workbench/aur-rebased/README.md

 ###### linux-bfq-mq-lucjan-git incorporates:

-* [BFQ-SQ and BFQ-MQ Scheduler](https://github.com/Algodev-github/bfq-mq) - bfq-sq and bfq-mq from Algodev-github
+* [BFQ-SQ and BFQ-MQ Scheduler](https://github.com/sirlucjan/bfq-mq-lucjan) - bfq-sq and bfq-mq from Algodev-github, forked by sirlucjan

 ***
 # Download: